 My backyard turned into a workshop, of course.

-the wall in the background put up just
+By the way, our neighbors had the wall in the background put up just

 a couple of months ago.
-Looks much
+Looks much nicer than the old chain-link.

 One of the first things to do was to replace that rotten header (left), then put in new rafters (right).
 I replaced a total of five rafters; two on the east side and three on the south side.
 The picture on the right shows the east side rafters.